How To Calculate Your Ovuation Day

 Ovulation day can be any day between Day 7 and 20, taking the 1st day of your last period as Day 1.
 Look out for raw egg white–like cervical mucus (EWCM), rising luteinizing hormone (LH) levels in the urine, and high libido.
 Usually, ovulation occurs 1 day after the LH peak, which is also the last day of EWCM.
 Have sex daily for 5 days before and on the day of ovulation or every other day from Day 7 to 20.

 This can be owing to the length of your period.
-For instance, if it ends by the third day, it is possible that there are hormonal changes in your body that trigger ovulation to occur on the tenth day.
-There can be other physiological causes, like delay in release of or dearth of any of the sex hormones, or psychological causes like stress.
+For instance, if it ends by day 3, it is possible that hormonal changes in your body that trigger ovulation to occur on day 10.
+There can be other physiological causes, like lack of sex hormones or their delayed release.
+There can be psychological causes like stress too.

 Finding The Fertile Window

-Among the 70 percent women whose fertile windows range between Day 10 and Day 22, the Wilcox study also found a pattern between the cycle length and the estimated fertile window in at least 50 percent of the cases:
+Among the 70% women whose fertile windows range between day 10 and day 22, the Wilcox study also found a pattern between the cycle length and the estimated fertile window in at least half the cases.

 |Cycle Length||Fertile Window|